The Cornerstone-Content Checklist

 Samples of Cornerstone Content

 Who does this content marketing thing better than Copyblogger anyway?
 When I went looking for samples of cornerstone content to share with you, a few names kept surfacing over and over, and Copyblogger was one of them and with good reason.
 Take a look at their cornerstone page.
 It’s a brilliant example of what a great page with cornerstone content should look like.
-It begins with establishing a need for content marketing and offering the interested target audience a way to get started with the entire process.
-The page offers great visuals coupled with valuable information and an easy way for people to access it.
+It begins with establishing a need for a content marketing service and offering the interested target audience a way to start the entire process.
+The page provides great visuals coupled with valuable information and an easy way for people to access it.
 What’s not to love?
 Another flagship page I absolutely adore is this one from The Creative Penn.
 Apart from the fact that it’s filled with resources that the site’s audience would definitely want, I also appreciate the fact that it doesn’t skimp on white space and doesn’t rely on category pages to do the bulk of the work.

 The Golden Rule